About Pacific Science Center

 We never sell your personal information to third parties.

 As with most other sites, we collect and use the data contained in log files.
-The information in the log files include your IP (Internet Protocol) address, your ISP (Internet service provider, such as Comcast), the browser you used to visit our site (such as Internet Explorer or Firefox), the time you visited our site and which pages you visited throughout our site.
+The information in the log files include your IP (Internet Protocol) address, your ISP (Internet service provider), the browser you used to visit our site, the time you visited our site and which pages you visited throughout our site.